-People experiencing cocaine-related psychosis require specialised care that addresses both their struggles with drug use and the symptoms of psychosis they’re experiencing.
-At Castle Craig, cocaine-induced psychosis treatment is personalised to each patient depending on their patterns of use, the length of their use, and other lifestyle factors that may impact their recovery.
+People experiencing cocaine-related psychosis require specialized care that addresses both their struggles with drug use and the symptoms of psychosis they’re experiencing.
+At Castle Craig, cocaine-induced psychosis treatment is personalized to each patient depending on their patterns of use, the length of their use, and other lifestyle factors that may impact their recovery.

 We also offer hyperbaric oxygen therapy (HBOT).
-HBOT involves breathing 100% oxygen in a spacious, pressurised oxygen chamber.
+HBOT involves breathing 100% oxygen in a spacious, pressurized oxygen chamber.
 HBOT has been found to have the following effects on people recovering from drug addiction:

 - Increases tissue regeneration and decreases inflammation by increasing blood flow to damaged tissue and helping to generate new blood vessels